Call our licensed agents toll free 844.855.0163

 What an independent appraiser uses to create a home replacement cost calculation

-An independent appraiser will come to your home and give it a thorough inspection, taking photos and videos of your home.
+An independent appraiser will come to your home and thoroughly inspect it, taking photos and videos of the home.
 In most cases, they will examine the following:

 While not as accurate as the do-it-yourself model, online calculators can help determine your home's replacement value for insurance.
 Some options are free, while others come with a fee.